AndyONeill/CDR/ReadMe.md

 That will have two tables - Calls and the staging table ( as described above ) cdr_import.

 A second database CDRTest is necessary for the integration tests.
-The script for that creates data in the calls table.
+The script for that creates data in the CDRTest.dbo.Calls table.